Learn more about several aspects of the IEEE Fellows Program by reviewing the frequently asked questions answered below.

 According to IEEE Bylaw I-305.5, "The total number of Fellow recommendations in any one year must not exceed one-tenth of one percent of the IEEE voting membership on record as of 31 December of the year preceding."

 Only active IEEE Fellows and IEEE Life Fellows are listed in the IEEE Fellow Directories.
-To change your status, please contact Member Services
+To change your status, please notify the Contact Center.

 No, the nominator may not serve as a reference.